-Student responses were scored blindly and independently by multiple readers using DRC's handscoring system.
+DRC handscoring system, ScoreBoard, automatically routes student responses to qualified readers until all required first, second, and adjudication reads have been completed.
+Readers cannot tell if they are the first or second reader.
+Nebraska student responses were scored blindly and independently by multiple readers using DRC's handscoring system.
 Readers were not able to see demographic information pertaining to the student being scored, nor were they able to see any of the other scores given by any other reader.
 Each reader was required to apply the analytic scoring rubric to a given writing response and was instructed to avoid any bias in their scoring decisions.
-Each student paper was scored twice and non-adjacent scores were adjudicated.
-Data collected from the multiple reads were used to calculate the rater agreement rates and score point distributions.
-Student responses that were considered non-scoreable (Blank, Refusal, Off-Topic, Foreign Language, Illegible/Incoherent, Insufficient, Copy of Prompt), were automatically routed to the scoring director for review, and then to a content specialist for final approval.
-Those foreign language papers that were identified as being written in Spanish were then scored by a select group of qualified readers and team leaders who are DRC's specialist Spanish scorers.
-80 grade 11 responses were written in a foreign language, of which 86 were Spanish.
-131 grade 8 responses were written in a foreign language, of which 86 were Spanish.
-133 grade 4 responses were written in a foreign language, of which 89 were Spanish.
+Each student response was scored twice, and non-adjacent scores were adjudicated.
+Data collected from the multiple reads was used to calculate the inter-rater agreement rates and score point distributions.
+Student responses that were considered non-scoreable (Blank, Refusal, Off-Topic, Foreign Language, Illegible/Incoherent, Insufficient, Copy of Prompt), were automatically routed to the Scoring Director for review, and then to a scoring Project Manager for final approval.
+Those foreign language papers that were identified as being written in Spanish were then scored by a select group of qualified readers and Team Leaders who are DRC's specialist Spanish scorers.